MeMattStone/github-auto-deploy/README.md

 # GitHub Auto-Deploy for ServerPilot

 Deploy your repositories automatically from GitHub to ServerPilot apps.
-This script can be easily modified to suit most LAMP environments, not just ServerPilot.
+This script can be easily modified to suit most LAMP or LEMP environments, not just ServerPilot.

 ## Getting Started